 Her focus on responsible natural gas drilling standards and safeguards to protect public health and the environment has resulted in greater water protection and improved well-site safety.
-She is a leader in the effort to extend and expand Pennsylvania’s One Call Law, to provide greater community and worker safety.
+She was a leader in the effort to extend and expand Pennsylvania’s One Call Law, to provide greater community and worker safety.

 A proponent of good government measures, she played a key role in strengthening Pennsylvania’s Whistleblower Law.
 She is sponsoring legislation to ban gifts to public officials and employees.

 Senator Baker is an inductee of the Pennsylvania Department of Military and Veterans Affairs Hall of Fame.
-Other honors and awards include Advocate of the Year from the ARC of Luzerne County, the Commitment to Children Award from the Children’s Service Center, the Legislator of the Year Award from the ARC of Pennsylvania and the American Heart Association, the Distinguished Citizens Award and the Silver Distinguished Citizens Medal from The Marine Corps League of Pennsylvania, the Jesse S. Heiges Distinguished Alumnus Award from Shippensburg University, the Guardian of Small Business Award from the National Federation of Independent Business, the Patrick Henry Award from the National Guard Association of the United States, the James Baird Legislative Award from the Firemen’s Legislative Federation, and the Outstanding Service Award from the Pennsylvania War Veterans Council.
+Other honors and awards include the Commitment to Children Award from the Children’s Service Center, the Legislator of the Year Award from the ARC of Pennsylvania and the American Heart Association, the Distinguished Citizens Award and the Silver Distinguished Citizens Medal from The Marine Corps League of Pennsylvania, the Jesse S. Heiges Distinguished Alumnus Award from Shippensburg University, the Guardian of Small Business Award from the National Federation of Independent Business, the Patrick Henry Award from the National Guard Association of the United States, the James Baird Legislative Award from the Firemen’s Legislative Federation, and the Outstanding Service Award from the Pennsylvania War Veterans Council.

 Active in community and civic organizations, she is a member of the Gino J. Merli Veterans Center Advisory Board, and serves as the Wyoming Conference United Methodist Church trustee at Wyoming Seminary.

 She is a graduate of Dallas High School and Shippensburg University, where she received a B.A. in Government Administration.
 She resides in Lehman Township, Luzerne County, with Gary, her husband of nearly 37 years.
 Their greatest enjoyment is spending time with their son, daughter-in-law, and two grandchildren.